bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 - [ ] Payoff Coins
-	- [ ] **NOTE** - Power coins besides the basic one all have an icon and their heads face oscillates (fades) between showing the icon and showing the souls payoff for the coin.
 	- [ ] **Simple**
 		- [x] Bouzyges - Beneficial on both heads and tails, but lower payoff.
 		- [x] Achilles - Held by the Heel - High shard reward, huge life loss on tails and destroy itself.